unt3rhofer/Volo-s-guide-to-Linux/docs/index.md

-# Volo's guide to Linux 🐧
+# 🐧Volo's guide to Linux

 !!!quote "Već na samom početku moram istaknuti jednu nepravilnost u naslovu"
     I'd just like to interject for a moment.
 What you're refering to as Linux, is in fact, GNU/Linux, or as I've recently taken to calling it, GNU plus Linux.
 Linux is not an operating system unto itself, but rather another free component of a fully functioning GNU system made useful by the GNU corelibs, shell utilities and vital system components comprising a full OS as defined by POSIX.